 \section{Related Work}

-\subsection{Lightweight Convolutional networks}
+\subsection{Lightweight Convolutional Networks}

 Lightweight convolutional neural networks (CNNs) have made significant progress.
 Many efficient model designs have been proposed to improve the performance of lightweight CNNs.
-Separable convolutions proposed by MobileNetV1 \cite{MobilNetV1} decomposes standard convolutions into depth-wise convolutions and point-wise convolutions to reduce size and latency.
-Channel shuffle proposed by ShuffleNets \cite{ShuffleNetV1}\cite{ShuffleNetV2} reduces cost and achieves a good accuracy.
-Inverted residual blocks proposed by MobileNetV2 \cite{MobilNetV2} is a classic and efficient module design in lightweight networks.
-Besides, it is also playing an important role in modern large-scale network design, such as conv-based FFN \cite{CMT} in transformer network.
-Network architecture search (NAS) is employed by many efficient networks such as MobileNetV3 \cite{MobilNetV3} and EfficientNets \cite{EfficientNet}.
+Separable convolution proposed by MobileNetV1 \cite{MobilNetV1} decomposes standard convolution into depth-wise convolution and point-wise convolution to reduce size and latency.
+Channel shuffle proposed by ShuffleNets \cite{ShuffleNetV1}\cite{ShuffleNetV2} reduces cost and achieves better accuracy.
+Inverted residual block proposed by MobileNetV2 \cite{MobilNetV2} is a classic and efficient module design in lightweight networks.
+Besides, it also plays an important role in modern large-scale network design, such as conv-based FFN \cite{CMT} in transformer networks.
+Many efficient networks, such as MobileNetV3 \cite{MobilNetV3} and EfficientNets \cite{EfficientNet}, use network architecture search (NAS) to design their model.
 Structure reparameterization which is employed by RepVGG \cite{RepVGG}, MobileOne \cite{MobileOne} and RepViT \cite{RepViT} provides a technique for improving model performance without adding additional parameters.
-It uses additional convolutional kernels during training to enhance the nonlinear expression of the model, and fuses multiple convolutional kernels into a single convolutional kernel during inference.
+It uses additional convolutional kernels during training to enhance the feature expression of the model and fuses multiple convolutional kernels into a single convolutional kernel during inference.
 Due to its effectiveness, reparameterization has been introduced in object detection such as YOLOv6 \cite{YOLOv6} and YOLOv7 \cite{YOLOv7}, but it has not yet received much attention in SOT.

-\subsection{Siamese trackers}
+\subsection{Siamese Trackers}